XerorBattler/Henrys-Moste-Potente-Potions/README.md

 * Without **Dark Arts Apprentice** active, you may use up to 66% dried herbs without it being considered a loss in quality. **Note:** At least one herb must be fresh (i.e. not Uhlí or boar's tusk).
 * With **Dark Arts Apprentice** active, you may replace all herbs with dried herbs without it being considered a loss in quality.

-Testing of dried herbs was done with Mátaha perfume and Dollmaker poison, where you can get away with 3/5 and 2/3 herbs being dried, resulting in a 66% dried/fresh ratio.
+Testing of dried herbs was done with Mintha and Dollmaker poison, where you can get away with 3/5 and 2/3 herbs being dried, resulting in a 66% dried/fresh ratio.

 ### Perks
 - **Secret of Secrets** unlocks *Henry's level* of potions and poisons.
 However, not all alchemy recipes have levels.
 This guide will always deliver the best quality.
 - **Secret of Matter / II** unlocks additional potions when brewing.
-Together they will give x6 potions and poisons, x8 soap, and x18 powders.
+Together they will give x6 potions and poisons, x8 Mýdlo, and x18 powders.
 - **Secret of Equilibrium / II** is not required.
 The following guide does not require those perks to achieve maximum quality.
-If you have taken one of these perks, you may create and consume *Lethean Voda* to reset all your perks.
+If you have taken one of these perks, you may create and consume *Doušek Léthé* to reset all your perks.
 - **Dark Arts Apprentice** allows you to use only dried herbs if you brew the potion within 00:00–04:30.
 It also allows you to get up to one mistake without lowering the quality of the final product.
 However, it will lower the quantity.
 Therefore it is recommended to not cut corners to get the max quantity.

 ### Leveling Alchemy
-If you want to level alchemy I would recommend mostly brew Saviour Schnapps until you can brew Henry's level quality.
-Then after that, a mix of Fox, Měsíček Decoctions, and Saviour Schnapps.
-Make sure to drink a Henry's Fox potion for the 50% xp gain when leveling alchemy (or any stat/skill for that matter).
+If you want to level alchemy I would recommend mostly brew Sejvovice until you can brew Henry's level quality.
+Then after that, a mix of Lišák, Měsíčkový odvars, and Sejvovice.
+Make sure to drink a Henry's Lišák potion for the 50% xp gain when leveling alchemy (or any stat/skill for that matter).

 All three potions are useful throughout your playthrough from beginning to end, and even though some potions are faster to brew, you won't necessarily use them during your playthrough.